-8. Implementing the curriculum-learning environment

-Substantially Met

-Standards 8.1, 8.3 and 8.4 are substantially met.
+Standard 8 Implementing the curriculum - learning environment Substantially Standards 8.1 and 8.3 are substantially met. met

 - Demonstrate that adequate small group teaching/clinical skills facilities are available for all students on the QEII health precinct.
-(Standard 8.1) - Demonstrate that the clinical placement capacity is adequate for students to continue to have sufficient patient contact to achieve the program outcomes.
-(Standard 8.3) - Demonstrate that students have sufficient opportunities to provide care to Aboriginal and Torres Strait Islander people in a variety of clinical settings.
-(Standard 8.3) - Provide evidence that clinical supervisor performance is monitored and that underperformance is appropriately addressed and that clinical supervisors are provided with feedback on their performance.
-(Standard 8.4) - Develop strategies to ensure that clinical supervisors and staff are aware of the current curriculum and assessment requirements of the medical program.
-(Standard 8.4)
+(Standard 8.1) - Demonstrate that students have sufficient opportunities to provide care to Aboriginal and Torres Strait Islander people in a variety of clinical settings.
+(Standard 8.3)